 Investigating Historical Hauntings

-Bonnie: I am always amazed with the information I receive via mediumship and how it checks out historically.
-Validation is a large part of the work and very important to me, personally.
-I never expect anyone to take my word for anything.
-The most surprising, to date, has been the case of the Beautiful Stranger at the Hotel Del Coronado.
-She wanted to make it very clear that she was not Kate Morgan.
-My research partner did some very deep research and found that she is actually Mrs. Lottie Barnard.
-She was registered by the front desk clerk as Mrs. Lottie Bernard.
-One letter was misspelled in her last name.
-The legend is completely wrong.
-She is exactly who she claims to be.
+One thing that Bonnie is especially interested in is the validation of her encounters.
+She says the information she receives as a medium always amazes her when it checks out historically. " Validation is a large part of the work and very important to me, personally.
+I never expect anyone to take my word for anything," she says.
+The Beautiful Stranger has long been one of those mysterious hauntings that seemed to become more elaborate in the retelling over the past decades.
+Of all the validations she's had, the one for the Beautiful Stranger at the Hotel Del Coronado surprised her the most.
+According to Bonnie, the spirit wanted to make it very clear that she was not Kate Morgan as everyone claimed.
+Bonnie's research partner did some very deep research and discovered that the spirit was Mrs. Lottie Barnard.
+"She was registered by the front desk clerk as Mrs. Lottie Bernard.
+One letter was misspelled in her last name," Bonnie explains.
+Her team proved that the legend is completely wrong.
+"She is exactly who she claims to be," Bonnie says.

-Working with Celebrity Spirits
+Working With Celebrity Spirits

-I have had other celebrities contact me shortly after their deaths, and I work with living celebrities as part of my business.
+Her work with celebrity spirit people began soon after John Ritter died.
+He wanted her to deliver messages for him.
+This request took her into the entertainment industry and she's been channeling celebrity spirit people ever since.
+"I have had other celebrities contact me shortly after their deaths, and I work with living celebrities as part of my business," she says.
 It was actually the death of John Ritter and trying to deliver messages for him that caused me to venture over into the entertainment industry.

 Just a Messenger